FelicianoAnthony/summry-api/README.md

     - EF Core migrations for SummryContext

 9. ./Properties
-    - used when debugging in VS code
+    - used when debugging in Visual Studio

 10. ./Repositories
     - [Unit of work](https://dev.to/moe23/step-by-step-repository-pattern-and-unit-of-work-with-asp-net-core-5-3l92) pattern implemented